runcycles/cycles-protocol/README.md

 ## Intended use

-Cycles is a **protocol specification**, not a product.
+**Cycles is a protocol specification, not a product**.
 It defines the API contract — request/response schemas, lifecycle rules, and invariants — so that:

 - **Platform teams** implement a Cycles-compliant server inside their infrastructure (or adopt an open-source implementation).
 - **SDK authors** build thin client libraries that wrap reserve/commit/release into idiomatic helpers for Python, TypeScript, Go, etc.